asarch97/nodejs-react/README.md

 The github repository:
 https://github.com/asarch97/devops-code-challenge

 See the detailed_instructions for the complete set of steps.
-Did not put them here because this file requires formatting.